-- Any repeatable forms with unsupported elements will not display any object data, resulting in an error message.
-See the Add Repeatable Forms to a Report for a list of unsupported elements or contact your administrator. - 8.
-To star a report (create a tab for the report in thenav bar ): - a.
-Click the icon at the top-right corner of the report to open the Add Report To Home window. - b.
+To star a report (create a tab for the report in the nav bar):

+- 1. Click the icon at the top-right corner of the report to open the Add Report To Home window. - 2.
 If needed, enter a custom name for the tab in the Label report field.
 The report's name, as saved by an administrator, appears in this field by default.